 However, if you’re building from the ground up or long-term renovations, especially if you move out, certain coverages on your home policy may be excluded. a homeowners standard policy doesn’t cover you for the extra risks involved in a reno.

 A Builders Risk Policy will need to be purchased.
-Builders Risk Policy is meant to insure your property similar perils as your homeowners policy but offers special provisions as a result of the home being under construction.
+Builders Risk Policy is meant to insure your property similar perils as your homeowner’s policy but offers special provisions as a result of the home is under construction.

 General Contractors often have Builders Risk Policies already in place to cover your renovation project, but make sure you double check with your contractor to if they have insurance and have a letter of good standing from the WSCC (Workers’ Safety & Compensation Commission).